-Please allow eight to ten weeks to process applications and verification materials.
+Please allow four to six weeks to process applications and verification materials.
 All applications are processed in the order in which they are received.
-If you do not receive a response after ten weeks, please send an email to email@example.com that includes your Member ID.
-Also include the date your verification materials were sent and describe the materials you submitted.
+If you do not receive a response after six weeks, please send an email to firstname.lastname@example.org that includes your Member ID.
+Also include your last name, Comic-Con Member ID, and the date your application was submitted.

-I sent in my application and verification materials over ten weeks ago, but have not yet received a response.
+I sent in my application and verification materials over six weeks ago, but have not yet received a response.
 Who should I contact?

-All approved and NOT DUE press will be sent an email in spring 2016 with a link and instructions on how to register your Comic-Con 2016 press badge.
-Please make sure that you did not “opt-out” of email correspondence from Comic-Con International or you will not receive this email notification.
+All approved and NOT DUE press will be sent an email when Comic-Con 2017 Press Badge Registration opens at a later date.
+Please make sure that you did not “opt-out” of email correspondence from Comic-Con International or you will not receive this important email notification.
 Your opt-out information is found on the “My Account” tab in the “Opt-Outs” section of your Member ID account.

 When do I register for my badge?

-All approved and NOT DUE press may register their Comic-Con 2016 press badge once EPIC Online Press Registration opens next year.
-An email notification will be sent to the address that is associated with your Comic-Con Member ID account.
+All approved and NOT DUE press may register for their Comic-Con 2017 press badge once Comic-Con 2017 Press Badge Registration opens.
+You will be sent an email with instructions on how to register when it opens.